Quantum Theory of Wave Scattering from Electromagnetic Time Interfaces

 \section{Conclusions}

-First, from a classical electrodynamics point of view, we briefly reviewed the main features of wave scattering from time interfaces.
-Subsequently, as the principal aim, we thoroughly studied the problem from a quantum optics perspective.
-Accordingly, we inspected the transformation of bosonic operators due to the existence of temporal discontinuity in the refractive index and calculated the states as the result of such transformation.
-Taking the Fock states as granted before $t=0$, we observed that photon-pair generation is at the heart of this transformation.
-We contemplated the probability distribution and analyzed the conditions of creating one-photon pair with maximum probability.
-In addition, for two input states, Fock states and coherent states, we scrutinized photon number fluctuations and the degree of second-order coherence to assess photon statistics.
-We see that the backward mode is always super-Poissonian (bunched) after $t=0$, while for the Fock states unlike coherent states, the forward mode can be sub-Poissonian (anti-bunched).
-Furthermore, we found also the condition to create a single photon on average after the temporal jump at $t=0$.
+In summary, we have conducted a detailed investigation of the scattering of quantized electromagnetic radiation from a time interface between two isotropic and nondispersive media.
+First, from a classical electrodynamics point of view, we briefly reviewed the main features of wave scattering from such an interface.
+Subsequently, as the principal aim, we studied the scattering properties from a quantum optics perspective.
+By considering the situation where a forward and a backward propagating mode are present in the initial medium, we inspected the transformation of the bosonic mode operators due to the existence of a temporal discontinuity in the refractive index.
+It was specifically shown that the temporal boundary results in a unitary evolution of the mode operators and the related quantum states that is governed by the two-mode squeeze operator.
+Taking the initial forward and backward modes to be in number and vacuum states, respectively, we then observed that photon-pair generation is an intrinsic characteristic of the time interface.
+We further contemplated the associated photon probability distribution and analyzed the conditions of creating a one-photon pair, with the maximum probability being in the range 25--36$\%$ depending on the incident photon number and the refractive-index ratio.
+In addition, for two different input states of the forward mode, a number state and a coherent state, we scrutinized the photon number fluctuations and the degree of second-order coherence of the individual output modes to assess their photon statistics.
+We saw that the backward mode corresponds always to super-Poissonian (bunched) light after the temporal discontinuity, while for the number state, unlike with the coherent state, the forward mode can represent sub-Poissonian (antibunched) light.